-Generally, a first DWI is a Class B misdemeanor in Texas unless you were driving with an alcohol concentration of 0.15 or more, then it is a Class A misdemeanor.
 Although a misdemeanor is considered less severe than a felony, that does not decrease the seriousness of a first-time DWI.
 You have still been accused of committing a crime, and you can still face criminal penalties.

 It's important to note that in some circumstances, a first DWI can be charged as a felony.

 - You had a child under 15 years of age in the car at the time of the offense (state jail felony)